Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/manual.md

 # Call of Cthulhu Scene Menu

-To access this menu you will need to have an active scene which can be created in the Scenes Directory
+To access this menu you will need to have an active scene which can be created in the Scenes Directory.

 - _Keeper's tools_ - Here you can toggle character creation mode, character development phase, actor importer, toggle automatic XP gain on a success, and start a rest
 - _Roll !_ - Create a roll in chat
 - _Create link_ - Create a roll link for players to click